MarEichler/GitStarted/README.md

 # GitStarted

-List of git info, process, and common commands
+List of git info, process, and common commands and other git related information.